finddup – Finds duplicated files fast and efficiently.

 The trim method (-t) also employs heuristic comparison as described above, but it ignores repeating characters at the start and end of file contents.
 This is especially useful for text files, which often end with blank lines, and video files, which might have a varying number of NUL characters at the end of their contents.

-However, this method is slower because it needs to open every file to compare their contents to each other, whereas the default method only has to compare files of the same size.
+However, this method is slower because it needs to open every file to compare each of their contents, whereas the default method only has to compare files of the same size.

 With precise comparison (-p), file contents are compared byte for byte, so it can be guaranteed that only perfect duplicates are found.